 I didn’t come in third place, I didn’t come in second.
 I came in first place.
 It was close, very close, but I actually beat three other swimmers.
 I actually beat Betsy.

 I climbed out of the pool grasping my first place ribbon.
-I fondled that blue ribbon.
-It was the best think I had ever felt in my entire life.
+I caressed that blue ribbon.
+It was the best thing I had ever felt in my entire life.
 It was great.
 I was sure I was smiling that goofy smile that you couldn’t wipe off your face no matter how hard you tried.
 My brother even came up to me and congratulated me.

-He didn’t say much, just a quick “good job” as he punched me on the shoulder.
+He didn’t say much, just a quick “nice job” before he joined his friends again.

 Which was fine because I don’t think either of us thought I would actually win.
 I don’t think his goal in teaching me how to hold my hands was for me to win, it was just not to lose as badly as I usually did.